Lightzzzv/RobloxScripts/README.md

 ## Credits to those that make these scripts. ##

+*Updated Aimbot - fix size of circle to prevent spinning.*

-all scripts are Working on Roblox as of 07/14/2022.
+all scripts are Working on Roblox as of 07/16/2022.

     Please create a issue if certain scripts do not work anymore.